Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 **2. I want the ability to book band shows or events.**

 <img src="https://github.com/asdub/yellow-lemon-MP1/blob/master/readme/screenshots/events-section-screenshot.png" width="350" alt="Ticketed Events">
-A responsive event section allows users to see upcomming ticketed events, which can be purchased through a third party.
+A responsive event section allows users to see upcoming ticketed events, which can be purchased through a third party.
 Within this section a link brings the user to a third party and searched for additional dates.

 <img src="https://github.com/asdub/yellow-lemon-MP1/blob/master/readme/screenshots/get-in-touch-screenshot.png" width="350" alt="Private Events">